skyscrapers/documentation/kubernetes/pod_autoscaling.md

 In this example we allow the `application` container in the `my-example-deployment` deployment to scale between the `minAllowed` and the `maxAllowed` boundries.

+> [!NOTE]
-**Note:** we allow single replica deployments to be autoscaled by the VPA but do note that the containers need to be restarted when the VPA makes any adjustments to the container and that that causes a downtime.
+> We allow single replica deployments to be autoscaled by the VPA but do note that the containers need to be restarted when the VPA makes any adjustments to the container and that that causes a downtime.
+> [!NOTE]
-**Note:** Vertical Pod Autoscaler **should not be used with the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) on CPU or memory** at this moment.
+> Vertical Pod Autoscaler **should not be used with the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) on CPU or memory** at this moment.